jumpinjackie/forge-e33-mod/design/MULTICOLOR.md

 5UR
 Legendary Creature - Nevron Serpent
 Flying.
 Ward 3.
-{1}{U}: Tap target creature and put a stun counter on it.
-Put a charge counter on this creature.
+Absorbs all APs — {2}{U}: Tap target creature and put a stun counter on it.
+Put a charge counter on Serpenphare.
-{4}{R}, Remove X charge counters from Serpenphare: Serpenphare deals X damage to each creature.
+Absorbed too many APs, explodes — {4}{R}, Remove X charge counters from Serpenphare: Serpenphare deals X damage to each creature.
 ---
 An omnipresent feature of the continent skies.
 A reminder that before one can even reach The Monolith, one must get past Serpenphare.